IBM-Cloud/DevOps-Services-Docs/docs/faq/index.md

 1. Log in to [DevOps Services](https://hub.jazz.net), click the **Profile Settings** icon, and click  **Profile**.
 2. On your profile page, click **EDIT PROFILE**.
 3. Click **PERSONAL INFORMATION** and change your email address to another email address that is not associated with your IBM id.

   **Note:** To verify which email address is associated with your IBM id, click [here](https://www.ibm.com/account/profile/us?page=signinview).

 Unlink your email address:
 1. Log in to [DevOps Services](https://hub.jazz.net) by using your IBM id.
 2. Go to the [Unlink your Jazz ID and IBM id page](https://login.jazz.net/psso/proxy/unlink?redirect_uri=https://hub.jazz.net/) and click **Unlink Accounts**.
 3. After your accounts are unlinked, log out of DevOps Services.

+ **Tip**: To access an existing project after you unlink your accounts, you must use the Jazz ID that you unlinked, and then create a project invitation for the new Jazz ID.

 Associate your new alias with your IBM id:
 1. Log in to [DevOps Services](https://hub.jazz.net) by using your IBM id.